Certificates of Insurance are easy to manage in Forms Boss.

 To attach to an endorsement

-of certificate of insurance forms.
-ACORD has filed all of its
+certificate of insurance forms.
+ACORD has filed all of its certificates in

-modified, unless the modified form is filed for approval by the
+the modified form is filed for approval by the respective state Department

-in a certificate of insurance that would attempt to modify a policy
+certificate of insurance that would attempt to modify a policy unless the

 Month/day/year which the form is completed.